Mambouna/pgturbo/doc/contributing.rst

 a copy of the documentation, rewritten (at least in part) into the language you would like to support.
-One advantage of this is that you can work on translations at your own pace, without having to submit pull requests back to the ``pgzero`` project itself.
+One advantage of this is that you can work on translations at your own pace, without having to submit pull requests back to the ``pgturbo`` project itself.
 Please see the `translation guide`_ on Read The Docs for details.

 If this sounds like something you could tackle, here's how you might go about
 it:

-1. First, open an issue on the `pgzero issue tracker`_.
+1. First, open an issue on the `pgturbo issue tracker`_.
 You should search for an existing issue covering the translation you want to do, before opening a new one.
 This will help ensure that you don't do translation work that has already been done by someone else (perhaps you can collaborate instead).
-2. Create a new Github repository under your user, called pgzero-*language*, eg. ``pgzero-spanish`` if you're going to translate into Spanish.
+2. Create a new Github repository under your user, called pgturbo-*language*, eg. ``pgturbo-spanish`` if you're going to translate into Spanish.
 3. Clone the repository to your own computer.
-4. Download the Pygame Zero ``doc/`` directory and commit it in your project.
+4. Download the Pygame Turbo ``doc/`` directory and commit it in your project.
    You can do this by extracting them from `repository ZIP file`_.
 You only need the ``doc/`` directory from the ZIP file.
 You can delete the other files.